dinonIsaig/Instock-Crud/README.md

 ```

 ## Copy files to htdocs folder
 Download the above files.
 Create a folder inside htdocs folder in xampp directory.
-Finally, copy ur created folder inside htdocs folder.
+Finally, copy your created folder inside htdocs folder.
 Now, visit localhost/"name of your folder" in your browser and you should see the application.